ibeauregard/url-shortener/README.md

 ## How to run

-After you cloned the repo, you can simply run `make build run` from the project's root directory.
+After you cloned the repo, you can simply execute `make build run` from the project's root directory.
 When you build the project for the first time, expect a relatively long build, since a lot of dependencies will need to be downloaded.
 Subsequent builds will be much faster.

 See the Makefile for a list of `make` targets that you can use if needed.